 Are you ready to begin making a difference in YOUR community?
 Fill out the RSVP volunteer application below and email it to one of the RSVP staff members listed, or drop it off at the Senior Resource Center.
 We will then give you a call to discuss your interests and guide you on the next step in beginning your volunteer experience.

 Email completed application to Cully Shelton: email@example.com

 Cully Shelton, FGP and RSVP Program Manager (910) 798-6407

 Foster Grandparents are role models, mentors, tutors, and friends to children with exceptional needs.
 The program provides a way for volunteers age 55 and over to stay active by serving children and youth in their communities.

 All you need to join is the ability to give the kind of comfort and love that sets a child on the path toward a successful future.
 If you’re 55 or older and want to share your experience and compassion, you have what it takes to be a Foster Grandparent.

-The Foster Grandparent Program is part of Senior Corps, a nationwide program sponsored by the Corporation for National and Community Service and administered and sponsored locally by the New Hanover County Senior Resource Center.
+The Foster Grandparent Program is part of Senior Corps, a nationwide program sponsored by the Corporation for National and Community Service.
+It is administered and sponsored locally by New Hanover County at the Senior Resource Center.

 Foster grandparents serve between 15-20 hours per week and receive the following benefits: